Culinary Themes for 2022

 Celebrating Creole Roots

 We begin the new year with hope and enthusiasm.
 For us at Jade Mountain and Anse Chastanet sustainability is not a lofty idea but a fundamental and necessary endeavor.
 Our concept is centered on the food and drink for our guests to re-energize themselves.
-We believe it is about sharing our delicious modern Creole cooking through a unique, one-of-a-kind chef dinner in our Treehouse restaurant with Chef Valerio and Chef Frank, romantic beachfront dining experiences, and customized wellness cooking classes.
+We believe it is about sharing our delicious modern Creole cooking through a unique, one-of-a-kind chef dinner in our Treehouse restaurant with our Executive Chef and Chef Frank, romantic beachfront dining experiences, and customized wellness cooking classes.

 Our resorts were created with a mandatory philosophy of environmental consciousness at its heart.
 Join us for the Joy of Caribbean Vegan cooking as we celebrate the local bounty of St Lucia.
 We are embracing seasonality, and traditional practices, by custom growing our own organic fruits, tropical fruits, citrus, root vegetables, unique vegetables, salad greens, microgreens, braising greens, herbs, micro herbs, chilies, spices, cacao, vanilla, chocolate, honey, and much more.